Amitgusai/Chai-Aur-JavaScript/05_DOM/lecture_32/DOM_selector_notes.md

 ## Nodelist

-* const multi = document.querySelectorAll('li'): Selects all <li> elements as a nodelist.
+* const multi = document.querySelectorAll('li')
+* Selects all <li> elements as a nodelist.

 #### Differences from Arrays:

 * multi.style.color = 'green': Cannot set properties directly on a nodelist.
-* SAME in HTML collection : Cannot set properties directly on a nodelist.

 * multi[0].style.color = 'green': Can set properties on individual elements by accessing their index.

 ## HTML Collection

 * Similar to nodelists but created using `document.getElementsByTagName()` or by class(if same class's value is assigned).
+* Cannot set properties directly on a HTML collection.
 * Also not pure arrays.

 ## Array VS Nodelist/HTML Collection